top of page

 Due to the still-emerging science, many breeders choose not to test for this bacteria and instead simply educate adopters about the risks.
 This has been the primary policy in the rat breeding community until quite recently.
 Now, with new testing methods available, many breeders are choosing to test their colonies in attempt to remove the bacteria from the pet population.
 These methods aren't yet 100% accurate, but they're a great start towards the goal of producing healthier safer pets!
 Here at Mini Mischief Rattery, we are using testing and selective breeding in an attempt to remove, or at least reduce the amount of, bacteria in our population.

 Testing for SBM can be done through PCR lab tests.
 We regularly swab our breeding colony through Research Associates Laboratory to determine which, if any, of our rats test positive for SBM.
-While the majority of our colony tests negative regularly, we have unfortunately had some positives pop up, especially in elderly rats.
-While we only sell babies from rats that have tested negative, due to the poorly understood nature of this bacteria and how it spreads, we cannot guarantee that rats leaving our rattery are or will remain free of RBF-causing bacteria.
+While many rats in our colony test negative regularly, we have unfortunately had some positives pop up, especially in elderly rats.
+While we do our best to only breed rats that have tested negative, due to the confusing nature of the bacteria and how it spreads, we cannot guarantee that rats leaving our rattery are or will remain free of RBF-causing bacteria.
 Therefore, we still highly encourage all adopters to educate themselves on rat bite fever symptoms and follow proper hygiene habits around their pets (maintaining a clean cage and washing hands after handling).